The Problem: Server Connected, No Tools Visible

 Step-by-Step Fix Process

-- Test with MCP Inspector - Run your server with the Inspector to see if tools are returned.
+- Test with MCP Inspector - Run your server with the Inspector to see exactly what tools are returned in the

-ListToolsRequestSchemaandCallToolRequestSchemahandlers are registered. - Restart client - Fully restart your MCP client after making changes.
+"env"field. - Restart client - Fully restart your MCP client after making changes.
+Closing the window is not enough for Claude Desktop.

-- Check logs - Look for warnings or errors in client-specific log locations.
+- Check client logs - Look for warnings or errors in client-specific log locations that might explain why tools were rejected.

-If you're building a new server, follow our Build an MCP Server tutorial which covers proper tool registration from the start.
+If you are building a new server, follow our Build an MCP Server tutorial which covers proper tool registration from the start.
+For issues where the server does not even connect, see the spawn ENOENT guide or the connection refused guide.